The Hair On Summer ( how deer hides can be used in summer to keep warm at night, instead of a sleep bag)

 If you don’t tie the hind legs together as described, your shoulders and chest will get cold and you will be uncomfortable later in the night.

 Transportation of a deer hide can be done by rolling the hide and securing with two thongs.
-Use the holes in the side of your hide with a third thong, the one used to tie the rear legs together as described above, to wrap the roled hide around your waste and lace the two ends together in the front of your abdomen.
+Use the holes in the side of your hide with a third thong, the one used to tie the rear legs together as described above, to wrap the rolled hide around your waste and lace the two ends together in the front of your abdomen.

 Turn the fur in.
 The fur in will prevent air from escaping better, but the insulation is reduced.
 If the leather has been soften well the fur out will reduce abrasion, wear, and slippage to the hair and won’t really sacrifice warmth.